dev-ton/dev-ton/README.md

 👋 Hi, I’m @dev-ton, UX Engineer located in Germany.\
-👀 I’m interested in modern UI, sophisticated UX, JAMstack architecture.\
+👀 I’m interested in modern UI, sophisticated UX, performant Frontends.\
-🌱 I’m proficient in Vue, React, ES6, CSS, HTML.\
+🌱 I’m proficient in Vue, React, ES6, all sorts of CSS, Python, Astro, Node...\
+📚 Currently learning Rust.\
 💞️ I’d be happy to collaborate and help to build some mind-blowing frontend.\

 <!---